Arty-x-g/CardSorterESP32/README.md

 # CARD-SORTER-9000 by Group_01
-Embedded half of the embedded systems course final project
+Embedded half of the embedded systems course final project.
+For the mobile part refer to: https://github.com/NicoMusli/LabEeM_2024-2025.git